LucaMenestrina/DEGA/README.md

 </div>

 **Differential gene expression analysis** is an important tool for identifying genes that display a significantly altered expression in response to specific stimuli.
 **DEGA** is a Python package for differential expression analysis.
 It is an implementation of the core algorithm of the [R package DESeq2](https://bioconductor.org/packages/DESeq2/).
-Along with the differential testing algorithm, DEGA also provides high-level functions for **dataset exploration** and **results interpretation**.
+Along with the differential testing algorithm, DEGA also provides high-level functions for **dataset exploration** and **results interpretation** (such as switch genes identification).

 #### Installation
 ```python